Stratified sampling and bootstrapping for approximate Bayesian computation: Abstract

 \section{Abstract}

 Approximate Bayesian computation (ABC) is computationally intensive for complex model simulators.
-To exploit expensive simulations, data-resampling via bootstrapping was used with success in \cite{bootstrapped-sl} to obtain many artificial datasets at little cost and construct a synthetic likelihood.
-When using the same approach within ABC to produce a pseudo-marginal ABC-MCMC algorithm, the posterior variance is inflated, thus producing biased posterior inference.
+To exploit expensive simulations, data-resampling via bootstrapping can be employed to obtain many artificial datasets at little cost.
+However, when using this approach within ABC, the posterior variance is inflated, thus resulting in biased posterior inference.
 Here we use stratified Monte Carlo to considerably reduce the bias induced by data resampling.
-We also show that it is possible to obtain reliable inference using a larger than usual ABC threshold.
+We also show empirically that it is possible to obtain reliable inference using a larger than usual ABC threshold.
 Finally, we show that with stratified Monte Carlo we obtain a less variable ABC likelihood.
-We consider simulation studies for static (Gaussian, g-and-k distribution, Ising model) and dynamic models (Lotka-Volterra).
-For the Lotka-Volterra case study, we compare our results against a standard pseudo-Marginal ABC and find that our approach is four times more efficient and, given limited computational budget, it explores the posterior surface more thoroughly.
-A comparison against state-of-art sequential Monte Carlo ABC is also reported.
+Ultimately we show how our approach improves the computational efficiency of the ABC samplers.
+We construct several ABC samplers employing our methodology, such as rejection and importance ABC samplers, and ABC-MCMC samplers.
+We consider simulation studies for static (Gaussian, g-and-k distribution, Ising model, astronomical model) and dynamic models (Lotka-Volterra).
+We compare against state-of-art sequential Monte Carlo ABC samplers, synthetic likelihoods, and likelihood-free Bayesian optimization.
+For a computationally expensive Lotka-Volterra case study, we found that our strategy leads to a more than 10-fold computational saving, compared to a sampler that does not use our novel approach.

 \textbf{Keywords:} intractable likelihoods; likelihood-free; pseudo-marginal MCMC; sequential Monte Carlo; time series